Monocopter: Sikorsky XV-2

 The Sikorsky XV-2, also known by the Sikorsky Aircraft model number S-57, was a planned experimental stoppable rotor aircraft that was developed for a joint research program between the United States Air Force and the United States Army.
 The design utilized a single-rotor design: a counterweight provided stability to the rotor system, while a tip-jet arrangement powered the rotor, which was to be retracted into the upper fuselage when stopped, with the XV-2 then flying like a conventional aircraft on delta wings.
 A single jet engine was to be provided for forward flight, and was to be equipped with thrust vectoring for steering in hover and for anti-torque control in lieu of a tail rotor.
 The program was cancelled before construction of the prototype began.

 Bölkow Bo 103

 The Bölkow Bo 103 was an ultralight helicopter designed for reconnaissance and command-control purposes and constructed by Bölkow Entwicklungen KG in 1961 as part of a research order by the German Federal Ministry of Defense.
 It had a 6.66 m diameter monoblade rotor constructed of GRP in a single piece that incorporated its counterweight.
 A single prototype was built, but work was stopped in 1962 due to lack of interest on the part of the West German armed forces.

 VJ-1X

 The VJ-1X was an ultralight single blade helicopter powered by a rotor-mounted pulsejet.
-Windspire, Inc. include the plans for sale in their book How to Build a Jet Helicopter.
+Windspire, Inc. includes the plans for sale in their book How to Build a Jet Helicopter.